 - Rated 3.8 stars

 - Help & SupportEditor: 50%

-Bitcoin exchange Bitstamp was originally founded in Slovenia in 2011, and is currently registered in the United Kingdom.
+Bitcoin exchange Bitstamp was originally founded in Slovenia in 2011, and is currently registered in the Luxembourg.

 Bitstamp is one of the biggest Bitcoin exchanges to date, although its market share has been decreasing recently.
 Its fee structure is said to have fallen behind on competitors, and with a trade fee of 50 basis points by default that should not be surprising.
 It is not very high, but many competitors will execute a trade for less than half of Bitstamp’s fee percentage.
 It does not help either that there are only limited cryptocurrency pairs to trade in, as only Ripples can be traded besides Bitcoin.
 That Bitstamp is still one of the biggest Bitcoin exchanges regardless becomes apparent when looking at the order book.
-The difference between the best bid and ask prices for BTC/USD is roughly 20 basis points, which is in line with market leader OKCoin.
+The difference between the best bid and ask prices for BTC/USD is roughly 20 basis points.
 Furthermore, the exchange gives users good control over their trades by supporting advanced order types.